 - eggs- this recipe uses 5 large eggs.
 You could swap for the equivalent in egg whites if wanted (or do half and half)

-- milk- use any milk you want in this recipe!
-If you use richer milk (whole, 2%, oat) these will come out creamier.
+- milk- use any milk you want in this recipe.

 - bacon- I used bacon in this recipe but feel free to swap for your favorite breakfast meat.
 You could also leave the meat out and make this just eggs and cheese, or add veggies.